philipp-meier/i18n-js-to-xlsx/README.md

 Modify the `app.ts` to include your JSON objects and run `npm run start`.
 You will find the xlsx-file in the `output`-directory that will be created automatically.

+## Experimental

+`i18n-js-to-xlsx` also supports transforming the generated xlsx back to a JSON object (experimental).